 The National Farmers’ Federation has launched a campaign We are Australian farmers along with a video (shown below) to celebrate the common ground between city and country and counter these worrying trends for the farm sector by telling real stories about Australia’s farmers.

 The NFF campaign launch was featured in articles in The Australian, and the North Queensland Register.
-To read more, click the button below to visit the AustralianFarmers website.
+To read more about the campaign, click the button below to visit the AustralianFarmers website.